-With the arrival of the Sevengill sharks to Seal Island we have had an extremely busy summer at Seal Island.
+With the arrival of the Sevengill sharks to Seal Island, we have had an extremely busy summer at Seal Island.
 So far we have had a 99% success rate with seeing sharks on our trips since September 2018 with the most number of Sevengills recorded on a trip being 22 different individuals.
-These kind of numbers have surpassed our greatest expectations and we are thrilled at being able to offer our guests such an exciting shark experience.
-For the most part the Sevengill sharks are highly interactive and spend long time periods around the boat and cage so both cage divers and surface viewers are getting very good views.
-On most trips we are seeing between 6 and 10 different sharks.
+These kinds of numbers have surpassed our greatest expectations and we are thrilled at being able to offer our guests such an exciting shark experience.
+For the most part, the Sevengill sharks are highly interactive and spend long time periods around the boat and cage so both cage divers and surface viewers are getting very good views.
+On most trips, we are seeing between 6 and 10 different sharks.

 At the peak of our summer, in late December and January, we were even recording Bronze whaler sharks to our boat.
 These sharks are generally warmer water species and we were seeing them when we had temperatures above 19 degrees Celsius at Seal Island.

 Another highlight has been observing the seal pupping season at Seal Island.
 This is when Seal Island is at its absolute capacity.
 The adult males arrive en mass from the offshore feeding grounds for the breeding season which takes place at roughly the same time as the pupping season when literally thousands of seal pups are born.

 With the high presence of Sevengill sharks at Seal Island, we were on the lookout for any possible predation events, especially on the tiny seal pups which one would think to be a very easy meal for a large shark such as a Sevengill.
 Although no surface predatory events were recorded we feel fairly certain that the Sevengill sharks would have been scavenging dead seal pups that would have sunk to the bottom of the sea bed.